mckoss/mckoss.github.io/content/posts/revamping-mckoss/index.md

 I've been meaning to resurrect mckoss.com using a more modern design (or at least *some* design).
 A few times I played with Jekyll as a static site generator - but I really don't like the tool chain that depends on Ruby; a language I never much cared for with some obscure (to me) package installation mechanisms.

 So now, in 2021, I am trying [Hugo](https://gohugo.io/) - a static site generator written in Go.
 Go is a language I actually like, and besides, Go compiles to native binaries and so there are no 3rd party packages to have to install.
 A Go program is self-contained (as desktop software *should* be).
+I started with a site theme based on [Hugo Cards](https://themes.gohugo.io/hugo-cards/), but I've [modified it extensively](https://github.com/mckoss/hugo-cards/commits/master) to optimize it for my use.

 Out of nostalgia, here are some more milestones in the history of mckoss.com: